 Along with medium-term loans, OnDeck also provides a good line of credit product.
-With an OnDeck line of credit, you can secure a loan up to $100,000 on a six-month term with APRs starting at 29.9% (based on loans originated in the half-year ending March 31, 2022).
+With an OnDeck line of credit, you can secure a loan up to $100,000 on a 12-month term with APRs starting at 29.9% (based on loans originated in the half-year ending March 31, 2022).

 With a merchant cash advance, commercial lenders will advance you cash to meet your financing needs.

 You’ll pay merchant cash advance companies back by offering them a slice of your daily credit or debit card sales.
 Merchant cash advances will usually come with the following ranges of terms:

 Repayment: Automatically deducted each day through your merchant account

 Speed: One week